Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 Depending on the selected field type, different fields are displayed.

 - *Field groups*
     Click the drop-down list to select the appropriate option.
+All available field groups are displayed in the list.

-[comment]: <> (FH: Field groups leer?
-Meaning?
-Options?
-Where should it be preconfigured for the drop-down list options to be displayed?)
+[comment]: <> (Field groups leer.
+Wo muss es eingestellt werden, damit Optionen angezeigt werden?)

 - *Multilingual*
     Click the drop-down list to select the appropriate option.
 The following options are available: